dotnet/arcade/Documentation/BranchesChannelsAndSubscriptions.md

 **Determine input repo+branch list**

-1. In the BAR, find the latest build of each repo that has produced artifacts in the last N days for the existing channel.
+1. In the BAR, find the latest build of each repo that has produced assets in the last N days for the existing channel.
 N defaults to 7.
 2. Add each build's repo+branch to input repo+branch list
 3. For this set of builds:
     1. Determine unique set of input builds to that build.
-    2. For each of those builds, if build produced artifacts for the existing channel add to repo+branch list if not already in there.
+    2. For each of those builds, if build produced assets for the existing channel add to repo+branch list if not already in there.

 If a set of input repos has been presented, we need to filter from this list, any repo+branch combination that does not transitively depend on the input repos.
 The analysis ends on back-edges (e.g. arcade depends on core-sdk).
 For example: